HamzaAmar/pillar-ui/CONTRIBUTING.md

 1. Make your changes and commit them to a new branch.
 1. Push your branch to your forked repository.
 1. Open a pull request on the main repository with a detailed description of your changes.
-1. Code of Conduct
-1. Please note that the Pillar Design System has a code of conduct, and we ask all contributors to
-1. adhere to it.
+1. Please note that the Pillar Design System has a code of conduct, and we ask all contributors to adhere to it.
 You can read the full code of conduct here.

 ## ## Bug Reports and Feature Requests